-- a) Take into consideration the international, national, regional and local as appropriate conservation status of fungi and their habitats; - b) For maximum flexibility, encourage the creation of policies and structures that reduce conflicts and create synergies between fungi-gathering and other conservation interests, reward best practices (e.g. with subsidies, privileges or other incentives) and regulate against malpractice; - c) Ensure that the policies and structures accommodate local cultural demands (i.e. multiple use) and ecological conditions as well as higher-level policy; - d) Audit for regulatory or other incentives that are detrimental for conservation of biodiversity and remove, neutralise or compensate for them. - and - - 1.1.2.2 Commercial and non-commercial gatherers of fungi: - a) Assist authorities at all levels to develop and to promote incentives for conserving biodiversity through sustainable use; - b) Strive to attain maximum conservation benefit through use of fungi at all levels.
+- a) Take into consideration the international, national, regional and local as appropriate conservation status of fungi and their habitats; - b) For maximum flexibility, encourage the creation of policies and structures that reduce conflicts and create synergies between fungi-gathering and other conservation interests, reward best practices (e.g. with subsidies, privileges or other incentives) and regulate against malpractice; - c) Ensure that the policies and structures accommodate local cultural demands (i.e. multiple use) and ecological conditions as well as higher-level policy; - d) Audit for regulatory or other incentives that are detrimental for conservation of biodiversity, including fungi, and remove, neutralise or compensate for them.

+- a) Assist authorities at all levels to develop and to promote incentives for conserving biodiversity through sustainable use; - b) Strive to attain maximum conservation benefit through use of fungi at all levels.